The-Mirror-Labs/M01-Lucy/README.md

 - Preserves the owner's individual thinking patterns

 This makes Lucy a thought partner during compilation, and the generated agent a continued reflection tool afterward.

 ---

+### 2. Availability Coverage (Knowledge Continuity)

+Make knowledge continuously accessible when employees are:
+- on vacation
+- in different time zones
+- working in different languages
+- focused on high-priority work and want to avoid interruptions

+Example:
+- When working on urgent tasks, instead of responding to repeated status requests, users can capture their current knowledge and share a generated agent.
+Others can retrieve updates directly without interrupting the owner.

+---